| Ahmad ibn Muhammad ibn Hanbal, Abu `Abd

 out of a major misunderstanding of their actual contributions within

 the Community, whether as individuals or as a whole.
+There are several general reasons why the

 Hanbali-mutakallim rift should be considered artificial and